sct-pipeline/vertebral-labeling-validation/README.md

 ### 1. Preprocessing

 1. First, edit `testing_list.txt` to include a list of subjects you want to process.
-Here, `testing_list.txt` includes only subjects from the `sct-testing-large` dataset.
-However, if you're using a different dataset, you will want to specify a different list of subjects.
+By default, `testing_list.txt` contains a subset of viable subjects from the `sct-testing-large` dataset.
+(The full list of viable subjects is included in `viable-testing-subjects.txt`, however that list includes over 500 subjects, so `testing_list.txt` is a smaller alternative.)
+However, if you're not using `sct-testing-larg`, you will want to specify a different list of subjects.

 2. (Optional) If you are using a `git-annex` dataset, you will want to make sure the files for these subjects are actually downloaded.
 For example: